wrightben/texas-holdem/README.md

 #### Theory

-Poker betting is heavily influenced by colloquial, rather than mathematical, play.
+Poker betting is heavily influenced by colloquial play, not mathematical play.

 ### Use